What’s the difference between the freelance writers who are earning a living, and the freelance writers who aren’t?

 4. How much time they spend doing paid writing every week.

-Many of the freelancers who took this survey mentioned how they would like to do more freelancing.
+Many of the writers who took the freelancer writers survey said they would like to do more freelancing.
 And it might be a good idea.
 Especially if you’re writing less than one day a week.
 Freelance writers who write less than 8 hours a week are more than twice as likely to be in the low earners group.

 But there is good news.
 If you can manage to write more than 8 hours a week, you’re equally likely to be in the high earners group.
 And if you can cram in more than 21 hours of paid writing a week, you become three times more likely to be among the high earners.